jwshii/jwshii.github.io/index.md

 layout: default
 ---

-I am a X at Y interested in Z.
+I am a senior at MIT studying math and computer science.

+I can be reached at <jwshi@mit.edu>.